The situation at the front — almost 100 battles took place between the AFU and the Russian army — online.ua

 Points of attention

-In the Siversky direction, Ukrainian soldiers repelled an enemy attack.
-The occupier units tried to advance towards Hryhorivka.

-At this time, five enemy assaults took place in the Kramatorsk direction .
-The enemy attacked in the direction of Stupochky and Bila Hora.
+In the South Slobozhansk direction, the enemy attacked three times today in the areas of Vovchansk, Lyptsi, and Dovgeny, and also carried out an airstrike in the area of the Lobanivka settlement.

-In the Toretsk direction, the Russian occupiers carried out eight assault operations on the positions of our defenders in the area of Diliivka, Toretsk and in the directions of Pleshchiivka and Yablunivka.
-Ukrainian units repelled five attacks, three clashes are ongoing.
+In the Kupyansk direction, the Russian occupiers carried out two attacks in the direction of Stepovaya Novoselivka and near Zagryzove.
+One clash is still ongoing.

-In the Pokrovsky direction, since the beginning of the day, the invaders have already launched 35 attacks on the positions of our defenders.
-Restraining the enemy onslaught, the Ukrainian defenders have already repelled 27 attacks.
-The enemy launched an air strike in the area of the settlement of Krynycha.

-In the Novopavlivske direction, the invaders launched 14 attacks on the positions of Ukrainian troops near the settlements of Rozlyv, Bahatyr, Novosilka and in the direction of Shevchenko, Vilne Pole.
-Our soldiers have already repelled 11 attacks.
-The fighting does not cease.
+In the Lymansky direction, the invading army has today carried out eight attacks on Ukrainian positions in the areas of the settlements of Novyi Mir, Olhivka, Hrekivka, Lypove, Zelena Dolyna, Torske and in the direction of Karpivka.
+Two clashes are currently ongoing.

+In the Siversky direction in the areas of Hryhorivka, the enemy attacked the positions of our troops twice.

-In the Hulyaipol direction, the enemy launched air strikes on the areas of the settlements of Hulyaipol and Poltavka.
+In the Kramatorsk direction, the enemy is trying to advance in the areas of Orikhovo-Vasylivka, Bila Hora, Kurdyumivka, Predtechyny, Novomarkovo, Bondarny, and Stupochy.
+Units of the Defense Forces repelled all 12 attacks.

+In the Novopavlivka direction, Ukrainian defenders stopped eight assault actions of enemy troops, three more clashes are currently ongoing.
+The settlements of Novodarivka and Olhivka were hit by airstrikes.

-In the Orikhiv direction, the enemy launched air strikes in the Kamyanske area.
+In the Hulyaipil direction, enemy aircraft launched strikes with unguided aircraft missiles on Hulyaipil and Malynivka; the enemy did not conduct any assault operations.

-In the Dnieper direction, Ukrainian defenders repelled an enemy attack that was trying to advance in the area of the Antoniv Bridge.
+In the Orikhiv direction, Ukrainian defenders repelled one enemy attack in the direction of Shcherbaky.

-In the Kursk direction, our defenders repelled 18 attacks by the invaders, two clashes are ongoing.
-In addition, the enemy carried out four air strikes, dropping nine guided bombs, and carried out 143 artillery attacks, including one from multiple rocket launcher systems.

 More on the topic